 That's quite the return on investment for your time as a manager.

 Done right, your one on ones are the single most powerful investment you can make in your team.
-They can help you catch and fix problems when they're small, coach and develop your people, and gain valuable insights from sharing information up and down the org.
+They can help you catch and fix organizational problems when they're small, coach and develop your people, and gain valuable insights from sharing information up and down the org.
 Unfortunately, many managers fail to experience those gains because their approach to one on ones are lacking.

 In our many conversations with managers, we have found that the fundamentals of good one on ones are often missing; managers struggle to start them, don't always get a lot out of them, and lack the good habits to make the most of the time investment.
 Fortunately, Grove shares many of those key fundamentals which we'll go over today: